There are many reasons housecats and other pets might chew on houseplants.

 Money Tree(Pachira aquatica)

-This swamp plant is a native of Central America and South America.
+This swamp plant is native to Central America and South America.

 You may sometimes hear it called the Money Plant.